sachin-data-analyst1/ecommerce-sales-insights-sql-powerbi/README.md

 | Average Order Value | ₹232,988 |
 | Repeat Customer Revenue Share | 52.6% of revenue from 8,505 repeat customers (vs. 47.4% from 17,431 new customers) |

----

 ## 🧠 Key Insights

 - **Revenue leakage is real and material**: 15.2% of total revenue (₹1.53bn) is lost to cancellations and returns — cancellations alone account for 10.36% of orders, about double the rate of returns (4.83%).
-- **Payment mode is not a meaningful driver of risk**: cancellation rates across all 5 payment modes range from just 9.85% (Credit Card) to 10.59% (Net Banking) — under 1 percentage point of spread.
-Payment-mode-specific interventions would not move the needle.
+- **Payment mode is not a meaningful driver of risk**: cancellation rates across all 5 payment modes range from 9.85% to 10.59% — under 1 point of spread.
-- **Revenue leakage is geographically systemic, not regional**: the highest and lowest-leakage cities (Chennai at 15.84%, down to a tight 15.3–15.8% band elsewhere) differ by well under 1 percentage point — this is a process issue, not a location issue.
+- **Revenue leakage is geographically systemic, not regional**: the highest and lowest-leakage cities differ by well under 1 percentage point — a process issue, not a location issue.
-- **Revenue is broadly distributed, not concentrated in a few bestsellers**: the top 10% of products (4,064 of 40,642) account for only 31% of revenue, and the top 100 products alone account for just 1.46%.
-The common "a small set of products drives most revenue" assumption does not hold for this dataset.
+- **Revenue is broadly distributed, not concentrated in a few bestsellers**: the top 10% of products account for only 31% of revenue; the top 100 products alone account for just 1.46%.
-- **Repeat customers already outperform new customers**: repeat customers are a minority of the active base (8,505 of ~26,000) but generate 52.6% of revenue — clear, quantified evidence for retention investment.
+- **Repeat customers already outperform new customers**: repeat customers are a minority of the active base (8,505 of ~26,000) but generate 52.6% of revenue.
-- **A meaningful share of registered customers never convert**: 18,366 of 50,000 customers (36.7%) have never placed an order — an acquisition-vs-activation gap distinct from the leakage problem.
+- **A meaningful share of registered customers never convert**: 18,366 of 50,000 customers (36.7%) have never placed an order.

----

 ## 🚀 Business Recommendations

-1. **Treat revenue leakage as a systemic operations issue, not a payment-mode or regional one** — since both payment mode (9.85–10.59%) and city-level leakage (15.3–15.8%) are consistent, fixes belong in checkout/fulfillment process design.
+1. **Treat revenue leakage as a systemic operations issue**, not a payment-mode or regional one — fixes belong in checkout/fulfillment process design.
-2. **Invest in retention over acquisition-only growth** — repeat customers already deliver 52.6% of revenue from a minority of the customer base; a loyalty or win-back program has a clearly quantified upside.
+2. **Invest in retention over acquisition-only growth** — repeat customers already deliver 52.6% of revenue from a minority of the base.
-3. **Investigate the 36.7% registered-but-never-ordered segment** — a larger opportunity pool than the leakage problem itself, and entirely outside the current dashboard's scope.
+3. **Investigate the 36.7% registered-but-never-ordered segment** — a larger opportunity pool than the leakage problem itself.
-4. **Don't over-index on "best-seller" merchandising strategies** — with revenue this broadly distributed across the catalog, assortment and demand-planning strategy should account for a long tail, not a handful of hero SKUs.
+4. **Don't over-index on "best-seller" merchandising strategies** — revenue is broadly distributed across the catalog.

----

 ## ⚠️ Data Limitations (disclosed, not hidden)

-- 37.4% of orders have an order date earlier than the customer's signup date — a data generation artifact in this dataset, flagged in the data quality layer rather than silently corrected.
+- 37.4% of orders have an order date earlier than the customer's signup date — a data generation artifact, flagged in the data quality layer rather than silently corrected.
-- 13.5% of orders have no order line items and are therefore excluded from all revenue-based analysis (`fact_orders` is built on an inner join) — a deliberate, documented modeling choice.
+- 13.5% of orders have no order line items and are excluded from all revenue-based analysis (`fact_orders` is built on an inner join) — a deliberate, documented modeling choice.

----

 ## 💼 Business Value